Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: Introduction

 \subsection{Contributions and Structure}

 Our contributions in this paper are as follows: \begin{enumerate} \item We reformulate the low-rank matrix completion problem, both with side information and without, as a separable optimization problem.
-We show that the general matrix completion problem is in fact a special case of the matrix completion problem with side information. \item We propose a novel algorithm using projected gradient descent and Nesterov's accelerated gradient to solve the reformulated matrix completion problem. \item We present computational results on both synthetic and real-world datasets with side information that shows the algorithm outperforms current state-of-the-art methods in scalability and accuracy. \item We introduce further optimization in the special case of the general matrix completion problem that allows further reduction in complexity. \item We present computational results on both synthetic and real-world datasets for the general matrix completion problem that shows the algorithm is about $10$x faster than the fastest algorithm available, while achieving on average a $75\%$ decrease in error of retrieval on synthetic datasets. \end{enumerate} The structure of the paper is as follows.
+We show that the general matrix completion problem is in fact a special case of the matrix completion problem with side information. \item We propose a novel algorithm using projected gradient descent and Nesterov's accelerated gradient to solve the reformulated matrix completion problem.
+We prove that the algorithm is guaranteed to converge to the optimal solution under mild conditions. \item We present computational results on both synthetic and real-world datasets that shows the algorithm outperforms current state-of-the-art methods in scalability and accuracy with and without side information.
+In particular, for the general matrix completion problem, we show the algorithm is about $15$ times faster than the fastest algorithm available, while achieving on average a $75\%$ decrease in error of retrieval on synthetic datasets. \end{enumerate} The structure of the paper is as follows.
 In Section \ref{sec:mc_separable}, we introduce the separable reformulation of the low-rank matrix completion problem.
 In Section \ref{sec:mc_graddescent}, we introduce the base projected gradient descent method, projImpute.
-In Section \ref{sec:mc_pgdside}, we introduce fastImpute-S, the stochastic version of projImpute designed for use with side information.
-We report on its computational complexity and compare it with other algorithms. in Section \ref{sec:mc_computeside}, we report results on both synthetic and real-world datasets with side information using fastImpute-S and compare its performance with other algorithms.
-In Section \ref{sec:mc_pgdgeneral}, we introduce fastImpute, a further optimized version of fastImpute-S to use under the case of no side information.
-In Section \ref{sec:mc_computegeneral}, we report results on both synthetic and real-world datasets without side information using fastImpute and compare its performance with other algorithms.
-In Section \ref{sec:mc_conclusion} we provide our conclusions.
+In Section \ref{sec:mc_pgdside}, we introduce fastImpute, the stochastic version of projImpute designed for use with side information.
+We report on its computational complexity, derive theoretical results, and compare it with other algorithms. in Section \ref{sec:mc_computeside}, we report results on both synthetic and real-world datasets with side information using fastImpute and compare its performance with other algorithms.
+In Section \ref{sec:mc_computegeneral}, we show how the calculations can be further simplified when there is no side information.
+We report results on both synthetic and real-world datasets without side information using fastImpute and compare its performance with other algorithms.
+In Section \ref{sec:mc_conclusion}, we provide our conclusions.